carlos-molina/helloWorldPowershellModule/README.md

 ## 2) I checked the $env:PSModulePath

-I typed $env:PSModulePat to display the directories that  are currently included in the path where power shell will look for modules written as *.psm1
+I typed $env:PSModulePat to display the directories that  are currently included in the path where Power shell will look for modules written as *.psm1.

 PS /Users/carlosmolina/code/powershell> $env:PSModulePath
 /Users/carlosmolina/.local/share/powershell/Modules:/usr/local/share/powershell/Modules:/usr/local/microsoft/powershell/7/Modules

+I didn't change the $env:PSModulePath variable.
+Thus, I placed the helloworldmodule in one of the directories already in the Power shell path.

 ## 3) I created a directory inside the directory Modules and call it helloworldmodule